intermountainneuroimaging/hierarchy-curator/docs/tutorial_convert_from_legacy.md

-In order to move the functionality to `curate_acquisition`, we need to store the session timestamp on the class in `curate_session` and then ensure we are curating depth-first so that the current value is guarenteed to be the session parent of that acquisition:
+In order to move the functionality to `curate_acquisition`, we need to store the session timestamp on the class in `curate_session` and then ensure we are curating depth-first so that the current value is guaranteed to be the session parent of that acquisition:

 ```python